We’re here to network. Because we’re here to create business. And both business and networking are all about relationship.

 Simply put, humility is not thinking less of myself.
 It’s thinking of myself less.
 In other words, it’s the ability to get my stuff out of the way in order to be fully present with you.
 So that I can listen to you, hear you, see you, and maximize the chance that I understand you.
 It supports empathy and connection, and allows me to bring an openness and willingness to be with whatever you bring to me.

-I may not agree with everything you bring, but what’s important is, am I allowing space for whatever that is?
+I may not agree with everything you offer, but what’s important is, am I allowing space for whatever that is?

 To be clear, humility is not guilt or shame or embarrassment.
 And this is not to be confused with being humiliated — which is when a state of humility is forced upon someone.
-Here we’re leveraging being humble as a choice, an orientation in a relationship.
+What I’m talking about is being humble as a choice, an orientation in a relationship.

 In a sense, humility is simply focusing on others rather than ourselves.